|

 transitive verb |

-We whiled away the days of summer.- similar words:
+We whiled away the days of summer when we were children.- similar words:

 - idle, loaf